 - Begin with a review of course content and a question/answer session. - Followed by a scanning demonstration where scanning techniques and protocols will be emphasized and specific questions will be answered about how to scan. - Demo is followed by student scanning, practice and one-on-one instruction.

-There is an assigned Didactic Instructor and Lab Instructor for this course.
-Second year Student Mentors are also available in lab for help and guidance with scanning.
 Lab is not on a drop-in basis, but rather required, from start to finish.
-Students must scan multiple partners, one different partner for each lab assignment as permitted.
+You must scan multiple partners, one different partner for each lab assignment.